Welcome to Railfuture Scotland

 SCOTLAND'S TRAIN OPERATORS

-There are two train operators in Scotland that are controlled by the Scottish government.
+There are two train operators in Scotland, both of which are owned and controlled by the Scottish government.

 The main operator is ScotRail, which has been a publicly-owned company since 1 April 2022.
 Prior to that, it was a franchise operated by Abellio, which had taken it over from First Group on 1 April 2015.